Online Therapy for Parents in North Carolina

-Online Therapy for Parents
+Therapy for Stressed Parents

-Why is parenting so hard?
+Why is parenting so overwhelming?

 Historically, when a new child entered the world, parents had a 4:1 ratio for assistance, meaning there were four adults helping with every newborn.
 Fast forward to today.
 For most parents, they are on their own little island, white knuckling their way through parenthood.
 Even though we live in a time where we are more connected than ever (e.g., phones and internet), we are more distant from our support system and disconnected from our communities than any other time in history.